If you’ve been around dogs for a long time, you’ve probably walked a pooch who tugs pretty hard on the leash at some point.

 Some are intentionally designed to constrict or cause discomfort when a dog pulls as a means of training, but we don’t recommend them as there are other training options that use positive reinforcement instead.
 Choke and prong collars fit into that category.

-But a common, traditional collar that does not constrict is fine for dogs that don’t have respiratory problems and aren’t prone to pulling on leashes.
+But a common, traditional collar that does not constrict is fine for dogs who don’t have respiratory problems and aren’t prone to pulling on leashes.
 They may also be more comfortable for some dogs, especially if you plan on leaving it on all the time.

 There are also slip collars designed for pups that are prone to slipping out of traditional collars.
 These close around the neck when pooches pull or back up without choking, and they prevent dogs from getting loose.

 Using A Harness

 Harnesses are becoming more and more popular as dog owners discover the advantages they can offer.
 They are great training tools for puppies learning to behave on leash, and they allow walkers to have a bit more control.

 Another advantage harnesses have over collars is that they reduce the risk of neck injury, especially for delicate toy breeds.
-They also cause less restriction for breeds like Pugs and French Bulldogs that are prone to respiratory problems or tracheal collapse.
+They also cause less restriction for breeds like Pugs and French Bulldogs who are prone to respiratory problems or tracheal collapse.

 Harnesses can either be front-attaching or back-attaching.
 Front-attaching harnesses are effective for larger dogs as they lead from the front, while a back-attaching harness doesn’t allow for the walker to have as much control and may lead to worse pulling behavior since the dog does not feel the guidance necessary for training.

 Using Either Or Neither

-You never know when something can frighten or distract a dog and cause him to bolt, and you never know when your dog might accidentally get out of the house or off leash.
+You never know when something can frighten or distract a dog and cause them to bolt, and you never know when your dog might accidentally get out of the house or off leash.
 Accidents happen.
 Microchips are important, but they aren’t the catch-all solution.

 If your dog isn’t doing well with a collar or harness, there are other options like a head halter which wraps around the muzzle and head, though it is not meant to curb barking or nipping by restricting mouth movement like a soft muzzle.
-It is simply another option that offers a bit more control for a dog that is easily distracted.
-You should study how to use these effectively for training before purchasing one.
+It is simply another option that offers a bit more control for a dog who’s easily distracted.